-- ShowSQLCode adds the integer value of the SQL Error Code. - ShowSQLMessage adds the text message associated with the SQL Error Code. - ShowIBMessage adds the error message correspondiing to the EngineCode.
+- ShowSQLCode adds the integer value of the SQL Error Code. - ShowSQLMessage adds the text message associated with the SQL Error Code. - ShowIBMessage adds the Engine Code plus the error message corresponding to the EngineCode.

 By default the generated error message contains all parts.